 This meditation allows us to accept, and let go of, the busyness in our heads and regular practice can help to develop mindfulness and awareness – both of which can lead us to a richer and more peaceful experience of life.

 Metta is an ancient Indian word that is often translated as loving kindness or friendly awareness.
 Within this practice we aim to cultivate feelings of metta to ourselves and the people around us.
-Sometimes this is people that we know well and have strong postive feelings for.
+Sometimes this is people that we know well and have strong positive feelings for.
 Sometimes it is for people that we know less well or maybe people that we have never met but share the world with.

 This is an unstructured practice of awareness and mindfulness.
-It is practiced as a meditation in it’s own right or as a stage within the other meditation practice.
+It is practised as a meditation in it’s own right or as a stage within the other meditation practice.
 The meditator just sits and allows whatever is happening to emerge.